squidgyberries/dandelion/README.md

-# dandelion
+# dandelion, for project in its submission form, see branch `submission`
-HiMCM 2023 Problem A submission
+HiMCM 2023 Problem A simulation

 Simulates dandelion spread and growth